 Generally, from what I’ve experienced, I have come to believe that:

-* Closed eyes are more possible when more physically safe – for example, at home with the doors locked.
+• Speaking of safe – closed eyes are more possible when we are more physically safe – for example, at home with the doors locked.
 Open eyes are suggested when less physically safe, for example while riding public transit late at night.

 So, when deciding whether to meditate with eyes open or closed, I recommend having some sort of informal “equation” that considers those various factors and determines what seems best.
 One simple guideline that I seem to have grown into is, I meditate with my eyes open as a default, but I also feel free to close them whenever I have a reason or desire.